iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 ??? info "Look inside experimentalservice.yaml"
     ```yaml
-    # This Knative service will be used for the Iter8 experiment with traffic split between baseline and candidate revision
+    # This Knative service will be used by the Iter8 experiment for splitting traffic between baseline (sample-app-v1) and candidate (sample-app-v2).
-    # To begin with, candidate revision receives zero traffic
-    # Apply this after applying baseline.yaml in order to create the second revision
     apiVersion: serving.knative.dev/v1
     kind: Service
     metadata: